CALIFORNIA CONSUMER PRIVACY ACT

 Scope of this Privacy Notice

-These California Resident Privacy Notice terms and conditions “(Privacy Notice”) are effective January 1, 2020 and supplement the information contained in Wright National Flood Insurance Company’s governing website Privacy Statement.
+These California Resident Privacy Notice terms and conditions “(Privacy Notice”) are effective January 1, 2020 and supplement the information contained in Wright Flood’s governing website Privacy Statement.
 This Privacy Notice applies solely to consumers who are California residents.

 In this California Resident Privacy Notice, "personal information" has the same meaning as under the California Consumer Privacy Act (“CCPA”): information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 Personal information does not include information that has been de-identified or aggregated.